aamirahmad/H-MRI_Search_and_Rescue/hkt_Experiments/README.md

 mkdir -p ~/traverse/src && cd ~/traverse/src

-copy those from somewhere
+copy these from the telekyb package that you should have downloaded if you read the readme in the upper level folder.
 ```
 mav_comm
 euroc_challenge3_simulator
 euroc_comm
 ```
-checkout hkt experiments with the start scripts and trajectories
+checkout hkt experiments with the start scripts and trajectories [No need if you have downloaded the public version already]
 ```
 git clone https://github.molgen.mpg.de/TRaVERSE/HKT_Experiments.git
 ```
-checkout the telekyb
+checkout the telekyb [No need now because you probably already did this if you read the readme in the upper level folder.]
 ```
 svn co https://svn.tuebingen.mpg.de/humus-telekyb/hydro/trunk/ telekyb
 ```
-the gazebo environment
+the gazebo environment [No need if you have downloaded the public version already]
 ```
 git clone https://github.molgen.mpg.de/TRaVERSE/traverse_gazebo.git
 ```
-the full control mode
+the full control mode [No need if you have downloaded the public version already]
 ```
 git clone https://github.molgen.mpg.de/TRaVERSE/tk_flyto.git
 ```
-checkout the semi auto mode
+checkout the semi auto mode [No need if you have downloaded the public version already]
 ```
 git clone https://github.molgen.mpg.de/TRaVERSE/tk_formation_mm.git
 ```